About Us

 EXECUTIVE DIRECTOR

 Jennifer DaSilva brings her passion for helping women recover from addiction and emotional trauma to Simply Grace.
-She personally works with many women who have a desire to recover from a seemingly hopeless state of mind and body.
+She personally works with many people who have a desire to recover from a seemingly hopeless state of mind and body.
 Jennifer has been in recovery since 2013 and she has over 25 years in business sales and operations.
+Jennifer is also a certified Recovery Support Peer Sspecialist in the state of Texas.

 Prior to her joining Simply Grace she has worked at all levels in corporate and nonprofit organizations.
 She brings her experience in training and coaching, mentoring, sales, marketing, small business funding as well as working with small businesses to improve online reputation management and accelerated expansion.
 She’s won several awards for her exemplary performance and dedication.